 This course covers specific topics in the area of Sociology which vary from one semester to the next.
-Examples of possible topics are: gender issues, urban sociology, homelessness, population problems, the sociology of poverty, and sociology of the arts.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C. Examples of possible topics are: gender issues, urban sociology, homelessness, population problems, the sociology of poverty, and sociology of the arts.
 Topics are not restricted to those listed.
 Students may take the course twice when a different topic is covered.
 Open to upper-level majors and minors or by permission of the instructor.
 This is a writing intensive course.

-Prerequisite: May vary depending upon the course
+Prerequisite: May vary depending upon the course Offered: As Needed